-- Referral to external Alternative provision - Spend time in the academy's Pupil Support Unit, which is called Thrive .
-The aim of Thrive is to support student to recognise and improve behaviour so that the child can successfully reintegrate back into mainstream lessons.
-The academy will: - Adhere to the legal duties set out in the DfE's Alternative provision GOV.UK (www.gov.uk) if referring to or operating an Alternative Provision Unit. - · Carry out regular safe and well checks and monitor attendance and punctuality weekly - Share information with multi-agency partners if appropriate and consult with parents on the pupil support unit placement - Deliver a broad and balanced curriculum offer that aligns to the curriculum in mainstream lessons, satisfies any relevant legal requirements regarding the academy's curriculum, and supports reintegration.
-The curriculum may be personalised to address specific support needs individual children may have - Maintain a positive, visible presence from academy leaders to make the pupil support unit an integral part of the academy - Deploy staff with the appropriate skills set to the pupil support unit so children can be supported with their behaviour and learning needs to ensure effective impact and progress - Regularly monitor the progress of all children in pupil support units, including those attending a unit at a different school. - Follow OAT's Reintegration Strategy (see Appendix 2) and review reintegration plans at regular intervals - Actively involve children and parents in reintegration discussions - •
+Unit, which is called Thrive.
+The aim of Thrive is to improve behaviour so that the child can successfully reintegrate back into mainstream lessons.
+The academy will:

+- adhere to the legal duties set out in the DfE's Alternative provision GOV.UK (www.gov.uk) if referring to or operating an Alternative Provision Unit. - carry out regular safe and well checks and monitor attendance and punctuality weekly - share information with multi-agency partners if appropriate and consult with parents on the pupil support unit placement - deliver a broad and balanced curriculum offer that aligns to the curriculum in mainstream lessons, satisfies any relevant legal requirements regarding the academy's curriculum, and supports reintegration.
+The curriculum may be personalised to address specific support needs individual children may have - maintain a positive, visible presence from academy leaders to make the pupil support unit an integral part of the academy - deploy staff with the appropriate skills set to the pupil support unit so children can be supported with their behaviour and learning needs to ensure effective impact and progress - regularly monitor the progress of all children in pupil support units, including those attending a unit at a different school. - follow OAT's Reintegration Strategy (see Appendix 2) and review reintegration plans at regular intervals - actively involve children and parents in reintegration discussions